notPlancha/casaos-apps/README.md

+# This is on pause until casaos has actual docs

+sorry

 # notPlancha's CasaOS AppStore

 this is my fork for my apps or to contribute new apps.
 The branch "tocontrib" is actual fork.